mathesar-foundation/mathesar-wiki/team/worklogs/pavish.md

 ---

 ## Actively working on
+* UI for sharing an entity

+## 2023-07-31
+* Raised PR for viewing shared queries: [#3133](https://github.com/centerofci/mathesar/pull/3113)
+* Started figuring out UX for 'user sharing an entity' flow.

+## 2023-07-28
+* Took a sick day off
+* Pondered a bit on users who do not want to install Mathesar schemas on their DB

+## 2023-07-27
+* Built and pushed an one-off docker build for a [user request](https://github.com/centerofci/mathesar/issues/2709#issuecomment-1654096799)
-* Implement backend work for query sharing
+* Continued backend work on query sharing
-* Implement UI for viewing shared query
+* Started implementing frontend for viewing shared query
+* Had a partial work day, as I was sick

 ## 2023-07-26
 * Team meeting